mercurialworld/sdrmm/README.md

     allow_liked: true          # Whether to auto-allow maps that have been liked.
     deny_disliked: true        # Whether to deny maps that have been disliked.
 playlists:                     # A list of local playlists a map can be in, in order to auto-allow the map.
 Can be empty.
     - ""
+banned_mappers:                # For parity with BeatSaberPlus' "banned mappers" thing.
+    - ""
 ```